mlutter/linear-regression/README.md

-# linear-regression
+# Regression

-This repo will hold the linear regression models/code that I have studied.
+This repo will hold the regression models/code that I have studied.